IBM/community-automation/ansible/roles/request-ocp-fyre/readme.md

-# Request OCP Fyre
+# Request Fyre OCP 4.x cluster create.

+This role will create an OCP cluster in Fyre.
+- Expects ansible parm `clusterName=<name>`
+- For OCP 4.1, 4.2, or 4.3 it expects ansible parm `fyre_ocptype=ocp`
+- For OCP+Beta clusters it expects ansible parm `fyre_ocptype=ocpplus`
+  - Every OCP+Beta cluster by default will have an additional /dev/vdb disk of 300G.
+- Expects ansible parm `ocpVersion=4.5.4` must match a version supported in fyre.ibm.com GUI.

-This role create an OCP cluster in Fyre.
-Note this does not currently use the OCP+ api Will it is expected to run on a host with the following hostvars:
+Will it is expected to run on a host with the following hostvars set in inventory file:
 - fyreuser
 - fyreapikey

 The role expects to be supplied:
  - clusterName
  - ocpVersion
  - fyre_ocp_inf_group (optional: defaults to 'ocp-clusters')